MichaelCade/90DaysOfDevOps/Days/day33.md

 ### Access Control

 - Azure utilises Network Security Groups, these are stateful.
-- Enable rules to be created then assigned to a network security group
+- Enable rules to be created and then assigned to a network security group
 - Network security groups applied to subnets or VMs.
-- When applied to a subnet it is still enforced at the Virtual Machine NIC it is not an "Edge" device.
+- When applied to a subnet it is still enforced at the Virtual Machine NIC that it is not an "Edge" device.

 ![](Images/Day33_Cloud1.png)